What Does A Psychologist Do In Comparison To A Psychiatrist?

-A psychologist will work in various places across the country.
+A psychologist will work in various settings.
 These can include private businesses, hospitals, schools, prisons, rehab, and so much more.
-Finding a psychologist usually isn't that difficult, and you can be able to talk to some people if you want to find a psychologist.
+Finding a psychologist usually isn't that difficult, and you should be able to find one with availability by searching the internet.

-When it comes to education, a psychologist requires many years of it.
-They need to have an undergraduate and then 4-6 years of graduate school.
-The mind and the various ethics of psychology take a long time to study.
+A psychologist is highly trained and has received years of education.
+They have an undergraduate degree and an additional 4-6 years of graduate and doctoral studies.
+The mind, practice and the ethics involved in psychology take a long time to study.
 A psychologist will go through internships, take tests, and do various other tasks before obtaining their license.
-A psychologist's education never ends, even if they have graduated.
-We are always learning new things about the mind, and if psychologists didn't stay up to date, their methods might not even work.
+A psychologist's education never ends, even after they have graduated.

 Now for the definition of a psychiatrist.

 A psychiatrist is also employed to help those who have mental issues.
 These issues can be long-lasting or something that happened suddenly.
 A psychiatrist works in the field of psychiatry, which is a field that treats, diagnosis, and prevents different mental disorders.

 As a psychologist, a psychiatrist will help those who are struggling by using various tests to ensure a proper diagnosis.
-These usually come in the form of talking to the patient at first and the patient can tell them their symptoms.
+These usually come in the form of talking to the patient at first so the patient can explain their symptoms.
 However, talking to the patient alone usually isn't enough for a proper diagnosis.
 A good psychiatrist will look at the genetic history of the patient to see if there is a family history of mental illness.
 The person who is diagnosed will be treated once the psychiatrist is sure that they have the right diagnosis.

 How They Find Mental Disorders

 A psychiatrist will rely on the Diagnostic and Statistical Manual of Mental Disorders, also known as the DSM, to potentially learn what mental disorder the patient has.
-The DSM is currently on its fifth edition, and it allows the psychiatrist to deduce what the mental disorder is.
+The DSM is currently on its fifth edition, and it allows the psychiatrist to properly diagnose a set of symptoms.

 How Psychiatrists Treat Patients